SAT/ACT Optional Admission

 Will students be considered for a merit scholarship if they apply SAT/ACT Optional? plus or minusYes.
 High school students who apply SAT/ACT Optional will automatically be considered for academic merit scholarships awarded by the University.
 If they qualify, then students will be awarded either the Loyola or Arrupe academic merit scholarships.
 Scholarship decisions will be based on the overall strength of the student's application.

-Will students be considered for a Dean's or Presidential Scholarship if they apply SAT/ACT Optional?plus or minusNo.
-To be considered for a Dean's or Presidential Scholarship, applicants must submit their SAT/ACT scores.
+Will students be considered for a Dean's or Presidential Scholarship if they apply SAT/ACT Optional?plus or minusYes, students who apply without their test scores for the entry term of Fall 2021 will still be considered for the Dean's or Presidential Scholarship.